alirezanaeimi83/it-resources/Documentation/Checklist/PC-Virus-Removal.md

 • Windows integrity checked and corruption was repaired.
 • Removed potentially unwanted programs from device that can cause instability, slowdowns, and deliver advertisements.*
 • Optimized registry and removed unnecessary junk files to speed up boot time.
-• Windows updated to latest version avaliable for this unit (Version 1909).
+• Windows updated to latest version avaliable for this unit.
 • Drivers updated to latest version provided by manufacturer:
 ---
 • System Benchmark: Low/Average/High performance
+• Storage drive benchmark: Low/Average/High performance
-• <Security> is active and up to date, expires in # days
+• <Security Suite> is active and up to date, with # days remaining on its license.
 • Created restore point 'Virus Removal Complete'.
 The computer can be restored to this point if something goes wrong in the future.

 *Potentially Unwanted Programs Removed: